ygao36Buffalo/truebluegy.github.io/content/post/CHI2025/index.md

 ---
 title: 🎉 Double Acceptance at CHI 2025: Full Paper & Late-Breaking Work!
-summary: We're delighted to announce a double acceptance for CHI 2025:\ one full paper and one Late-Breaking Work have both been accepted!
+summary: We're delighted to announce a double acceptance for CHI 2025:one full paper and one Late-Breaking Work have both been accepted!
 We're incredibly proud of these achievements and excited to contribute to the premier conference in Human-Computer Interaction.
 date: 2025-04-25

 # Featured image